-We understand that your licence can be your livelihood and that the prospect of losing it due to a motoring prosecution can be very stressful.
-At Watson Woodhouse we have a team of experienced motoring law specialists who can help to provide you with the expert support, advice and/or representation for all allegations of motoring offences in England and Wales.
+If your driving licence is your livelihood, the prospect of losing it due to a motoring prosecution can be very stressful.
+At Watson Woodhouse we have a team of expert motoring law specialists, here to provide you with the advice and/or representation you need for all allegations of motoring offences in England and Wales.

 Our experienced lawyers can give you first class support across all areas of motoring law including:

 - Speeding Offences

 - Totting up 12 points